AJWest22/MS1-resub/README.md

    - Ensure it is user friendly, and easy to use
    - Ensure the site leaves the user feeling positive after interacting with it

+### **User Stories**

+   - As a user I want to be able to see immediately the purpose of the site
+   - As a user I want the site to be easy to navigate
+   - As a user I want to be able to learn about the club in a structured manner
+   - As a user I want to be able to easily find key information like training times
+   - As a user I want a bit of site interaction with the owner, like a contact form for the site to feel official

+### **Siteowner Stories**

+  - As the siteowner I want a site that looks and feels good
+  - As the siteowner I want a site that is responsive
+  - As the siteowner I want the site to display the information in a easy to use way
+  - As the siteowner I want the site to have some form of user interactivity.
+  - As the siteowner the purpose of the site should be clear from the outset.

+## About the Site